wolny/pytorch-3dunet/README.md

 ### Running on Windows/OSX

-`pytorch-3dunet` is a cross-platform package and runs on Windows and OS X as well.
+`pytorch-3dunet` is a cross-platform package and runs on Windows and OSX as well as on Linux.

 ## Installation